Equinoctial hours: Equal hours in ancient Egypt

-In Ancient Egypt, the earliest use of equal hours is attested by an Inscription from the time of Amenophis I around 1525 BC.
-The use of Water clocks allowed individual units of hours; for example, for the division of Decan star intervals, where fractions of hours were also taken into account.
+In Ancient Egypt, the earliest use of equal hours is attested by an inscription from the time of Amenophis I around 1525 BC.
+The use of water clocks allowed individual units of hours; for example, for the division of Decan star intervals, where fractions of hours were also taken into account.

 Ten equivalent hours were used for the time between two sunrises.

 Equal hours in Babylonia

 The temporal hour was unknown to the Babylonians until the third century BC.
 However, attempts have been made to establish a second ideal calendar with seasonal hours alongside the astronomical system of equivalent hours.
-Bartel Leendert van der Waerden analyzed the Babylonian system of the ideal calendar in 1974.:
+Bartel Leendert van der Waerden analyzed the "Babylonian system of the ideal calendar" in 1974:

-Otto Neugebauer reiterated this finding in 1975 as an important distinguishing feature from the later Greek temporal hours.
-The duration of the light day and night was measured by the Babylonian astronomers with a gnomon and a water clock further in BERU as well as UŠ.
+Neugebauer reiterated this finding in 1975 as an important feature which distinguishes it from the later Greek temporal hours.
+The durations of the daytime and nighttime were measured by Babylonian astronomers with a gnomon and a water clock further in BERU as well as UŠ.
 The time periods were divided into equivalent time units with respect to celestial observation.
-The use of a gnomon in connection with a water clock is documented in the MUL.APIN-cuneiform tablets already around 700 BC.
+The use of a gnomon together with a water clock is already documented in the MUL.APIN-cuneiform tablets around 700 BC.

-From their contents it is clear that the values for the duration of the light day and night were recorded during four colures aligned with the longest and shortest day of the year.
-The records have gnomon tables, but they are preserved only for the 15th of Nisan and the 15th of Tammuz.
+From their contents it is clear that the values for the duration of the light day and night were recorded during four colures aligned with the longest and shortest days of the year.
+The records have gnomon tables, but they are preserved only for specific dates in the Hebrew calendar: the 15th of Nisan and the 15th of Tammuz.
 The tables for the 15th Tishrei and the 15th Tevet were at the beginning of the broken away second column.
 The gnomon tables are written in the form that the length of the gnomon corresponds to a Mesopotamian cubit, which measured between 40 and 50 cm.

-A 24-hour day contained twelve Dannas, which in turn, taking into account the Babylonian model of the mean sun, comprised twelve equinoctial units, each lasting 120 minutes The equivalent hours had the sumerian System of the distance covered on foot in broad daylight as a basis.
+A 24-hour day contained twelve Dannas, which in turn, taking into account the Babylonian model of the mean sun, comprised twelve equinoctial units, each lasting 120 minutes The equivalent hours had the Sumerian System of the distance covered on foot in broad daylight as a basis.
 The unit of measurement, which has a distance of about 10 km as a computational value, is also erroneously called "double hour" in modern literature.